This Berry Yogurt Cake is perfect for brunch or a sweet treat with a cup of coffee or tea. Enjoy it with fresh or frozen berries. No mixer needed!

 It’s obvious how the seasons bounty and weather can dictate how we eat, cook, and bake.
 I am totally one to go outside to grill if it’s way too hot to turn on the oven or stand over a stove.
-I also make meals early in the morning, or stick to simple salads on those super hot days and wait for things to warm up in the cold frigid winter.
+I also make meals early in the morning or stick to simple salads on those super hot days and wait for things to warm up in the cold frigid winter.

 We totally have air conditioning, so if for some reason I don’t get to it early enough, it’s not that big of a deal.
 But who wants to heat their kitchen with an oven on a hot afternoon if you can avoid it?
 So now you know how I get my desserts in, even cake, in the hot Summer.
 Bake in the morning!
 I really could not be complaining about heat anyhow.
 We live in a place where it gets over ninety just a handful of times every Summer.
 But when it is hot, like it is today and has been for several days, it feels hot, like really hot.
 So I’ll minimize the complaining and empathize with you all that live in hot places.
 I used to live in over one hundred degree land many days of the Summer in Sacramento, so I know what it’s like.
 And I am not a fan.
 I am a seventy to eighty degree fan.